glatiuden/The-Note-App/README.md

 ![Create Error 422 Invalid Data](images/Postman/Create422-Invalid.png)

 * Optimally, there can be an additional Error `404` if a note with the same `title` and `description` already exists in the database.
-However, this error is omitted from the implementation as it does not fit a note application's context as well as for the ease of testing.
+However, this error is omitted from the implementation as it does not fit a note application's context and the ease of testing.

 <div style="page-break-after: always;"></div>

-####  1.6.2. <a name='GETRetrieve'></a>GET (Retrieve)
+####  1.5.2. <a name='GETRetrieve'></a>GET (Retrieve)
 - Method: `GET`
 - Route: `/api/note`
 - Description: Get all notes